Regional Resilience & Recovery

 • Evaluate whole community recovery needs

-This video provides an overview of the Regional Resilience Collaborative GIS mapping app and its special features.
+This video provides an overview of the Resilience and Equity Hazards Assessment Tool and its special features.
 Specifically, it:

 • Offers a quick start for using the app to identify long-term recovery resilience and equity planning features.